 I’ve been using the Camp Chef pellet grill.. aptly named the Woodwind.. and it has handled everything I’ve thrown at it with such ease, it makes me want to use nothing else.
 My other smokers are getting jealous so I have to give them some love too.

-I have been a huge fan of pellet smokers for a while having used the Traeger units and then the most recent Woodwind.
-For the most part, they all work in a similar fashion but the Woodwind Camp Chef has a few extra features within the same price point that really makes it nice to have:
+I have been a huge fan of pellet smokers for a while having used the Traeger units, the REC TEC Bull and of course, the Woodwind.
+For the most part, they all work in a similar fashion but the Woodwind series has a few extra features that really makes it nice to have:

 - An ash cup on the bottom of the unit to catch the ashes and make cleanup a lot easier.
 I am pretty particular and still vacuum out the smoker but you certainly don’t have to do that often with this added feature.

 - A chute opens on the bottom side of the hopper so you can dump the pellets into a container and replace them with a different flavor (nice!).

 - A 2nd cooking shelf comes standard.
 You just can’t have too much shelf space in my opinion.

 - Available propane powered SearBox (grill) or SideKick (griddle) that attaches to the right side of the unit.
 This allows you to sear burgers, steaks, chicken, etc. once they are done cooking.
 You could also just use it to cook steaks or other meats at very high heat.